 Michael Felix, Student Success Coach, 617-588-1354

-Computer Technology, Computer Engineering Technology, Electronic Engineering Technology, Biomedical Engineering Technology, Health Information Technology (AS, BS), Electrical Engineering
+Computer Technology, Computer Engineering Technology, Electronic Engineering Technology, Biomedical Engineering Technology, Health Information Technology (AS, BS), Technology and Business Management

 Charles Lai, Student Success Coach, 617-588-1360

-Practical Electricity, Electrical Technology, Mechanical Engineering Tech (AS, BS), Construction Management, Technology Business Management
+Practical Electricity, Electrical Technology, Mechanical Engineering Technology (AS, BS), Construction Management

 Sally Heckel, Learning Specialist, 617-588-1378